donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 simulation of end-to-end IP connectivity over the LTE model.
-To this aim, it supports for the interconnection of multiple UEs to the Internet, via a radio access network of multiple eNBs connected to a single SGW/PGW node, as shown in Figure :ref:`fig-ngc-topology`.
+To this aim, it supports for the interconnection of multiple UEs to the Internet, via a radio access network of multiple eNBs connected to a single SMF/UPF node, as shown in Figure :ref:`fig-ngc-topology`.

 The following design choices have been made for the NGC model:

  #.
 The only Packet Data Network (PDN) type supported is IPv4.
  #.
-The SGW and PGW functional entities are implemented within a single
+The SMF and UPF functional entities are implemented within a single
-    node, which is hence referred to as the SGW/PGW node.
+    node, which is hence referred to as the SMF/UPF node.
  #.
-The scenarios with inter-SGW mobility are not of interests.
+The scenarios with inter-SMF mobility are not of interests.
 Hence, a
-    single SGW/PGW node will be present in all simulations scenarios
+    single SMF/UPF node will be present in all simulations scenarios
  #.
 A requirement for the NGC model is that it can be used to simulate the
     end-to-end performance of realistic applications.
 Hence, it should be possible to use with the NGC model any regular ns-3 application